gabejoseph/polaroided-frontend/README.md

 # Polaroided
-A simple image sharing site
+A simple image sharing site.
+Users can enter a name, username and email.
+They can also add pictures in as well.

 Gabriel Joseph 2020